How to Go Back to School: A Back to College Checklist

 Private Loans

-Private loans are loans that you can take out from a bank or another financial institution.
+Private loans are loans that you can take out from a bank or other financial institution.
 These loans may be more expensive and have higher interest rates than federal loans.

 Federal & State Grants